paninski-lab/yass/doc/getting_started.rst

 .. _tutorial: https://github.com/paninski-lab/yass-examples/blob/master/NN_training_tutorial.ipynb

-If you do now want to use a Neural Network, you can use the `threshold` detector instead.
+If you do not want to use a Neural Network, you can use the `threshold` detector instead.

 For details regarding the configuration file see :doc:`config`.